stanfordnlp/CoreNLP/doc/corenlp/README.txt

 CHANGES
 ---------------------------------

+2020-04-16    4.0.0     Upgrade to UD tokenization standard; handling
+                        of multi-word-tokens; improved taggers and
+                        parsers for English, French, German, Spanish;
+                        new French NER; new Chinese segmenter; library updates, bug fixes

 2018-10-05    3.9.2     improved NER pipeline and entity mention
                         confidences; support for Java 11; new POS models for English; 4 methods for setting